wesley-trust/wesleytrust-com/_posts/2021-04-02-graph-api-groups-ps-pipeline.md

 This imports JSON definitions of groups, or imports objects via a parameter, and validates these against a set of criteria.
 Outputting a valid JSON file as a pipeline artifact for the next stage in the pipeline.

-Pipeline YAML example below (which is triggered on a change to the GraphAPIConfig repo):
+### Pipeline YAML example below
+_Triggered on a change to the GraphAPIConfig repo in GitHub_

 <details>
   <summary><em><strong>Expand code block</strong></em></summary>